ietf-wg-cellar/ebml-specification/specification.markdown

 The length attribute is **OPTIONAL**.
-If the length attribute is not present for that EBML Element then that EBML Element is only limited in length by the definition of the associated EBML Element Type.
+If the length attribute is not present for that EBML Element, then that EBML Element is only limited in length by the definition of the associated EBML Element Type.

 #### default